Scurvy: 21st century

-Rates of scurvy in most of the world are low.
-Those most commonly affected are malnourished people in the developing world and the homeless.
+Rates of scurvy in the developed world are low due to the greater access to vitamin C-rich foods.
+Those most commonly affected are malnourished people in the developing world and homeless people.
 There have been outbreaks of the condition in refugee camps.
 Case reports in the developing world of those with poorly healing wounds have occurred.

+In 2020, the overall incidence of scurvy in the US was about one in 4,000 people, up significantly from even a few years before.
+About two-thirds of all scurvy is found in autistic people.
+Children and young people with autism are at risk of developing scurvy because some of them only eat a small number of foods (e.g., only rice and pasta).
+For some of them, the restricted diet takes the form of avoidant/restrictive food intake disorder (ARFID).

 Human trials

-Notable human dietary studies of experimentally induced scurvy were conducted on conscientious objectors during World War II in Britain and in the United States on Iowa state prisoner volunteers in the late 1960s.
+Notable human dietary studies of experimentally induced scurvy were conducted on conscientious objectors during World War II in Britain and the United States on Iowa state prisoner volunteers in the late 1960s.
 These studies both found that all obvious symptoms of scurvy previously induced by an experimental scorbutic diet with extremely low vitamin C content could be completely reversed by additional vitamin C supplementation of only 10 mg per day.
 In these experiments, no clinical difference was noted between men given 70 mg vitamin C per day (which produced blood levels of vitamin C of about 0.55 mg/dl, about 1/3 of tissue saturation levels), and those given 10 mg per day (which produced lower blood levels).
-Men in the prison study developed the first signs of scurvy about 4 weeks after starting the vitamin C-free diet, whereas in the British study, six to eight months were required, possibly because the subjects were pre-loaded with a 70 mg/day supplement for six weeks before the scorbutic diet was fed.
+Men in the prison study developed the first signs of scurvy about four weeks after starting the vitamin C-free diet, whereas in the British study, six to eight months were required, possibly because the subjects were pre-loaded with a 70 mg/day supplement for six weeks before the scorbutic diet was fed.

 Men in both studies, on a diet devoid or nearly devoid of vitamin C, had blood levels of vitamin C too low to be accurately measured when they developed signs of scurvy, and in the Iowa study, at this time were estimated (by labeled vitamin C dilution) to have a body pool of less than 300 mg, with daily turnover of only 2.5 mg/day.